 Peer Facilitators (PFs) complete ALA 212: Facilitating Global Engagement and return to GSP for a second year.
 Peer Facilitators follow a GSP curriculum, bringing their unique personalities and experiences to help guide interactions.
 There are two types of Peer Facilitators: Collaborative Group Facilitators (CGFs) and Dialogue Facilitators (DFs).

 CG Facilitators work in pairs to co-lead a group of first year students in weekly Collaborative Groups.
 They facilitate conversations and activities related to the GSP curriculum as outlined by the ALA 210 instructional team and they support CG members completing their Global Engagement Internships.

-Dialogue Facilitators are a much smaller group (2-4 facilitators) who work closely alongside GSP staff to develop and facilitate dialogue opportunities that will fulfill ALA 210-211 course requirements.
-They have the important task of creating opportunities for urgent, meaningful conversations and increasing the depth of relationships and interactions we are able to build as a community.
+Dialogue Facilitators work closely alongside GSP staff to develop and facilitate dialogue opportunities that will fulfill ALA 210-211 course requirements.
+They have the important task of creating opportunities for urgent, meaningful conversations and increasing the depth of our community's relationships and interactions.

 Visit our Peer Facilitator Directory.